-Emotional wellbeing support for schools including universal and transition
+Emotional wellbeing support for transition

 Schools are a huge protective factor in promoting children’s resilience.
 The following resources are designed to complement existing school resources and are to be dipped into as and when needed.
 Each strand includes different levels of response according to the level of need.